List of Kentucky supplemental roads and rural secondary highways (3000–3499)

 The same-numbered highway can comprise sections of road under different categories.
 This list contains descriptions of Supplemental Roads and highways in the Rural Secondary System numbered 3000 to 3499 that do not have portions within the State Primary and State Secondary systems.

+KY 3003

+Kentucky Route 3003 is a 3.601 mi rural secondary highway in eastern Harrison County.
+The highway begins at US 62 in Oddville.
+KY 3003 follows Beaver Baptist Road northeast across Beaver Creek, a tributary of the Licking River.
+The highway reaches its northern terminus at Duckworth Road and Smithsonville Road.

 KY 3019

 Kentucky Route 3019 is a 1.882 mi rural secondary highway in southern Edmonson County.
 The highway begins at KY 101 (Chalybeate Road) south of Rhoda.
 KY 3019 follows Chalybeate Road north across Beaverdam Creek, a tributary of the Green River, into the village of Rhoda.
 The highway intersects Brownsville Road in the village and follows that road across a branch of Beaverdam Creek to its northern terminus at KY 259 (Veterans Memorial Highway) north of Rhoda.
 The Kentucky Transportation Cabinet established KY 3019 along the bypassed portion of KY 101 and part of the bypassed portion of KY 259 through Rhoda via a September 23, 2002, official order after the latter highway was relocated around Rhoda.
 The agency transferred Brownsville Road between KY 3019 and the KY 101–KY 259 intersection to county maintenance through the same official order.